-- Induced Phonological Register (RFI) (Juárez and Monfort, 1996) This test evaluates the phonological abilities of the child, focusing on their capacity to articulate phonemes and identify deficits in sound production, which are commonly affected in children with LT or DLD. - Peabody Picture Vocabulary Test (Dunn et al., 2006), this test assesses receptive vocabulary, allowing us to measure the child's ability to understand and recognize words, a fundamental skill targeted in the intervention. - Navarra Revised Oral Language Test (PLON-R) (Aguinaga et al., 2004), this tool provides a assessment of oral language, including phonology, syntax, semantics, and pragmatics, enabling a global evaluation of the child's language development.
+- Induced Phonological Register (RFI) (Juarez and Monfort, 1996) This test evaluates the phonological abilities of the child, focusing on their capacity to articulate phonemes and identify deficits in sound production, which are commonly affected in children with LT or DLD. - Peabody Picture Vocabulary Test (Dunn et al., 2006), this test assesses receptive vocabulary, allowing us to measure the child's ability to understand and recognize words, a fundamental skill targeted in the intervention. - Navarra Revised Oral Language Test (PLON-R) (Aguinaga et al., 2005), this tool provides a assessment of oral language, including phonology, syntax,

+Virtual and In-Person Counseling for Children's Language Development Challenges semantics, and pragmatics, enabling a global evaluation of the child's language development.